 It is these skills in education and mentoring that Alicia brings to Children’s Podiatry.

 Simone started her podiatry career with academic achievements and was placed on the Dean’s honours list and awarded the Australian Podiatry Association (Vic) award for excellence in clinical studies.
 Since then, Simone has worked alongside the Children’s Podiatry team in both private and public settings.

 Simone currently works in a multidisciplinary child health team providing paediatric assessment, diagnosis and management together with education for podiatrists working in a general role.
 She is involved in joint podiatry and physiotherapy clinics in this role and has a keen interest in developmental biomechanics and working with families.
-She has recently completed a research project where she developed the GALLOP, a consensus based lower limb assessment tool for use by podiatrists and physiotherapists to assess children's lower limbs.
+She was the lead author in research developing the GALLOP, a consensus based lower limb assessment tool for use by podiatrists and physiotherapists to assess children's lower limbs.
 She is now continuing her research while undertaking a Masters by Research degree through Monash University on the impact of different types of footwear on young children's gait.

 Antoni works both as a private podiatrist and within a public health multidisciplinary paediatric team.
 His public health role focuses on assessment and treatment of simple and complex gait disorders.